Sugar’s Impact on Your Immune System Also Affect Your Body

 One of the most powerful things you can do to boost the immune system is to minimize sugar, especially those that come from processed foods.

 While a few natural sweetener alternatives including stevia can be healthy in small amounts, artificial sweeteners are often worse than sugar.
-One animal study found that sucralose (Splenda) induces liver inflammation and adversely impacts your gut microflora.
+One animal study found that sucralose (Splenda) induces liver inflammation and can adversely impact your gut microflora.

 A sugar-free diet doesn’t mean you have to consume no sugar, but rather avoid refined sugar in processed foods.